OpenZeppelin/openzeppelin-contracts/docs/crowdsales.md

 ### AllowanceCrowdsale

-Use an `AllowanceCrowdsale` to send tokens from another wallet to the participants of the crowdsale.
-In order for this to work, the source wallet must give the crowdsale an allowance via the ERC20 `approve(...)` method.
+Use an [`AllowanceCrowdsale`](api/crowdsale#allowancecrowdsale) to send tokens from another wallet to the participants of the crowdsale.
+In order for this to work, the source wallet must give the crowdsale an allowance via the ERC20 [`approve`](api/token/ERC20#IERC20.approve(address,uint256)) method.

 ```solidity
 contract MyCrowdsale is AllowanceCrowdsale, Crowdsale {